-Canadians are a generally healthy people and the country does not experience any widespread problems with dangerous or infectious diseases.
+Canadians are a generally healthy people and the country does not have any widespread problems with dangerous or infectious diseases.
 The average Canadian life expectancy is 80 years for men and 84 years for women.
 The leading cause of death for both sexes is cancer, followed by heart disease, which together represent about half of all natural deaths in Canada.
-Most of the other half die from a variety of other relatively common diseases and afflictions that tend to strike Canadians late in life, including diseases of the respiratory system, strokes, diabetes, Alzheimer’s disease, and pneumonia.
+Most of the other half die from a variety of other relatively common diseases and afflictions that tend to strike humans late in life, including diseases of the respiratory system, strokes, diabetes, Alzheimer’s disease, and pneumonia.

 Accidents of various forms are generally responsible for around five per cent of all Canadian deaths, with suicides representing around one per cent, though both are vastly more common causes of death for Canadians under 40.

 Less than half of one per cent of Canadians suffer from HIV/AIDS, mostly homosexual men, and those who frequently use injection drugs — particularly men in prison.
+Aboriginal Canadians also have a much higher rate of infection compared to Canadians of other races.
+For reasons that aren’t entirely understood, Canada has the highest rate of Multiple Sclerosis (MS) on earth; the nerve disease affects about 290 out of every 100,000 people.

 Canada’s home ownership rate is around 66 per cent.
 Among non-home owners, the majority of Canadians rent a leased house, apartment, or suite from a landlord or property corporation.